cydavidh/CinemaSeatManager/README.md

 This project showcases the integration of Spring Boot with business logic for cinema operations.

+It addresses multithreading concerns by ensuring thread-safe operations for concurrent seat booking activities, enhancing data integrity in scenarios of simultaneous access.

 It incorporates custom exception handling and Data Transfer Objects (DTOs) to ensure efficient data handling and client-server communication.

 The application includes JUnit tests to verify functionalities such as seat bookings, ticket returns, and theatre statistics, ensuring its reliability.